-Each June bank holiday, some of the most distinguished names in contemporary literature, join travelling storytellers, experimental poets, local songwriters, cutting-edge novelists, and readers from all corners of the globe, to create a literary mecca in the heart of the Irish countryside.
+Each June bank holiday weekend, some of the most distinguished names in contemporary literature, join travelling storytellers, experimental poets, local songwriters, cutting-edge novelists, and readers from all corners of the globe, for five days, to create a literary mecca in the heart of the Irish countryside.

-JM Coetzee, Edna O’Brien, Seamus Heaney, Kazuo Ishiguro, Anne Enright, Graham Norton, Alan Cumming, Germaine Greer, John McGahern & Robert Fisk are among the fantastic writers we have welcomed over the years and we look forward each year to adding to this renowned list.
+Lemn Sissay, JM Coetzee, Edna O’Brien, Seamus Heaney, Kazuo Ishiguro, Anne Enright, Graham Norton, Alan Cumming, Hugo Hamilton, John McGahern, Tishani Doshi & Robert Fisk are among the fantastic writers we have welcomed over the years and we look forward each year to adding to this renowned list.